-The Environmental Protection and Biodiversity Conservation Act 1999 (Cth) provides for listing and management of places with national heritage values on the National Heritage List (ss 324A–324 ZC).
+The Environmental Protection and Biodiversity Conservation Act 1999 (Cth) provides for listing and management of places with national heritage values on the National Heritage List.
 Any person may nominate a place for inclusion on this list.
 Some actions that are likely to have a significant impact on the national heritage values of a national heritage place require approval under the Act (s 15B).
 A Commonwealth Heritage List is also created under the Act for heritage in a Commonwealth area.

 The Protection of Moveable Cultural Heritage Act 1986 (Cth) regulates the import and export of protected objects of national importance for ethnological, archaeological, historical, literary, artistic, scientific or technological reasons.
 The Act established the National Cultural Heritage Control List.
 The list is divided into two categories of protected objects that are subject to export control.

-The Historic Shipwrecks Act 1976 (Cth) provides a regime for protecting historic shipwrecks and relics in Australian waters that are at least 75 years old.
+The Underwater Cultural Heritage Act 2018 (Cth) provides a regime for protecting historic shipwrecks and relics in Australian waters.

 The regime is based upon a declaration made by the Commonwealth Environment Minister and prohibits access to declared areas or sites and the removal of relics without authority under the Act.
 There are 18 declared historic shipwrecks and five protected zones from 200 located shipwrecks in waters adjacent to Queensland.